brink-daniel/ssms-object-explorer-menu/README.md

 ### SSMS 18.x

-Replace the lib/SqlPackageBase.dll and lib/SqlWorkbench.Interfaces.dll with your local version of the same files found in `C:\Program Files (x86)\Microsoft SQL Server Management Studio 18\Common7\IDE`.
+Download the source code and replace the lib/SqlPackageBase.dll and lib/SqlWorkbench.Interfaces.dll with your local version of the same files found in `C:\Program Files (x86)\Microsoft SQL Server Management Studio 18\Common7\IDE`.
 Then recompile the extension and follow the installation instructions below.

 ## Install